Severe Thunderstorm

 If you perceive a severe thunderstorm approaching:

-Secure outdoor objects such as lawn furniture that could blow away or
+outdoor objects such as lawn furniture that could

 cause damage or injury.
 Take light objects inside.